 - Spread tomatoes in a single layer on a baking sheet and drizzle with half oil and salt.
 Bake until golden brown, 35 to minutes.
 Let rest.
 Remove skins from tomatoes.

-- In a medium pot, heat reaming 1 tablespoon oil over medium heat and lightly browned, 5 minutes.
+- In a medium pot, heat reaming 1 tablespoon oil over medium, add shallots and garlic, and lightly brown for 5 minutes.
 Add tomato paste: cook deepened in color, 2 minutes.
 Add tomatoes, broth, pepper, and the remaining 1 teaspoon of salt.
-Bring to a boil. reduce heat and simmer for thirty minutes.
-Stir in cream.
+Bring to a boil.
+Reduce heat and simmer for thirty minutes.
+Stir in yogurt.